pledgeandgrow/damad-site/src/docs/launch-readiness.md

 ## Conclusion

-The DAMAD Ascenseurs website meets the requirements for a production launch.
+The DMD Ascenseur website meets the requirements for a production launch.
 The core functionality is well-implemented, and the site provides a good user experience across devices.
 The missing client dashboard functionality does not impede the main purpose of the site, which is to showcase services and collect leads through forms.

 **Recommendation: Proceed with deployment.**